Treatment options and pricing

 - Arrange for someone to drive you home after the procedure, especially if anaesthesia is involved.

-The type of anesthesia used depends on the procedure.
-Non-surgical methods usually only require local anesthesia or no anesthesia at all.
-Hemorrhoidectomy may be done under local, regional, or general anaesthesia, depending on the severity of the hemorrhoids and patient preference.
+The type of anaesthesia used depends on the procedure.
+Non-surgical methods usually only require local anaesthesia or no anesthesia at all.
+Haemorrhoidectomy may be done under local, regional, or general anaesthesia, depending on the severity of the hemorrhoids and patient preference.

 During recovery, you may experience some pain, swelling, and discomfort when sitting or during bowel movements.
 It’s important to: